guilhermedeoliveira/ns3-training-challenges/README.md

 * Make a graph throughput vs. distance for the following rate adaptation algorithms:
  * Minstrel, Aarf, Onoe, CARA and RRAA;
-* Compare performances;
+* Compare performances:
- * Remember that the classes representing each algorithms belong to the namespace ns3.
+ * Remember that the classes representing each algorithms belong to the namespace ns3;

 You should create a script to automate the task.